Parrsboro Regional High School

 Parrsboro Regional High School also known as PRHS is a school located in Parrsboro, Nova Scotia, Canada.
 PRHS consists of six grades- 7,8,9,10,11 and 12, with approximately 150 students and with 1 class per grade.

 PRHS is located on King Street in Parrsboro, N.S.
 Students attend both schools from about a twenty-five kilometre radius.
 PRHS students come from surrounding communities such as Five Islands, Southampton and Port Greville.

 The school's sports teams are called the Warriors.
-PRHS has a volleyball, softball, badminton, soccer and basketball team.
+PRHS has a golf, softball, badminton, soccer and basketball team.

-The current principal of Parrsboro Regional High School is Paula Rochon.
+The current principal of Parrsboro Regional High School is Wanda Jewers.